umccr/aws_parallel_cluster/README.md

 > Not currently standard

-### File System

-> Currently under development and discussion.
-> Subject to change

-The cluster uses EFS to provide a **filesystem that is available to all nodes**.
-This means that all compute nodes have access to the same FS and don't necessarily have to stage their own data (if it was already put in place).
-However, that also means the data put into EFS remains available (and chargeable) as long as the cluster remains.
-So data will have to be cleaned up manually after it fulfilled it's purpose.

-One can also specify to use an `fsx lustre` filesystem with the `umccr_fsx` config.
-This will be faster but more expensive for most use cases.

-Both EFS and FSX systems are purged on the deletion of the stack.
-Please ensure you have copied your data you wish to save back to S3

 ### Accessing private GitHub repos.
 We have a public/private key pair for accessing our GitHub repos, stored in AWS ssm parameters.
 If the repo of interest as this public key